uccubecats/LEOPARD/README.md

 ## Acknowledgements of Technologies and Softwares Used

 Project LEOPARD uses many open-sourced technologies for its development.
-We have included and/or modified arduino libraries from the following repos:
+We have included and modified arduino libraries from the following repositories:

 * [Sparkfun LSM9DS1 Arduino Library](https://github.com/sparkfun/SparkFun_LSM9DS1_Arduino_Library)
 * [HamShield](https://github.com/EnhancedRadioDevices/HamShield)